 Trying to keep everyone safe in the world’s first national park is no easy task.
 Sharon Rhodes is up for the challenge and strives for ZERO accidents whether you are a guest or an employee.

+Mark brings over 30 years of experience in the construction and facilities management field to this enormous operation.
+Originally from Michigan, Mark began his Yellowstone adventure back in 2009 as a Project Manager.
 His passion for the Park, mountains, and outdoor activities called him to the west.
 He enjoys the many big game hunting opportunities the area provides.
 He especially loves spending time with his wife Shelly and their German shorthair pointer Willow pursuing the majestic pheasant.
 During the summer you’ll find him relaxing and fishing some of the nearby waters for walleye.
-Mark also enjoys the many challenges/opportunities that come with his job.
-Most of all, he appreciates working on many of the historic structures and seeing the projects from the conceptual stages to reality.
+Mark also enjoys the many challenges that come with his job.
+Most of all, he appreciates working on many of the historic structures and seeing projects from the conceptual stages to reality.

 About 3,000 employees come to Yellowstone to work at the height of the summer season.
 700 of those staff have come from other countries around the world.
 Recruitment, hiring, onboarding, retention, employee relations, benefits – all fall in Bill Thomas’s wheelhouse.